 The StrongWomen Program is a national evidence-based community exercise and nutrition program.
-(For gender neutral programming for seniors, see our Strong Seniors webpage.)
+(For gender neutral programming for seniors, see our Be Strong Stay Strong webpage.)

 The StrongWomen Strength Training Program grew out of research published by Dr. Miriam E. Nelson on bone density in older adults, which became popular through her first book, Strong Women Stay Young.
 The program began in 2003 with the development of the StrongWomen Strength Training Program curriculum and StrongWomen workshops, which train women to become program leaders.